Kuwait's ruling emir, Sheikh Nawaf Al Ahmad Al Sabah, dies at age 86 | Politics

 "His Highness was a great friend of the UK and we will remember fondly all he did for our bilateral relationship and his work to promote stability in the Middle East," Sunak said in a statement released by his office.

-Kuwait, a nation home to some 4.2 million people which is slightly smaller than the US state of New Jersey, has the world's sixth-largest known oil reserves.
+Kuwait, a nation home to about 4.2 million people which is slightly smaller than the US state of New Jersey, has the world's sixth-largest known oil reserves.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)